20 seconds by cncdivi

-Here is Part 3 of our Ultimate Benchtop CNC Mini Mill design series.
-Part 1 was about selecting the Donor Mill.
-Part 2 was concerned with selecting your CNC mechanical components, specifically the leadscrews, ballnuts, motor mounts, and drive system.
-We will look into the ever popular Closed Loop vs Open Loop (steppers versus servos) discussion in Part 3.
+Here is the third installment of our Ultimate Benchtop CNC Mini Mill design series.
+The first part focused on the choice of the Donor Mill, while the second part dealt with the selection of your CNC mechanical components, specifically leadscrews, ballnuts, motor mounts, and the drive system.
+In this third part, we’ll delve into the hotly debated topic of Closed Loop vs Open Loop (steppers vs servos).

 Introduction: Lots of Choices